Supply Planning using Linear Programming with Python

 Transportation Costs

-Our main goal is to reduce the total transportation costs that include inbound shipments (from the plants to the DCs) and outbound shipments (from the DCS to the stores).
+Our main goal is to reduce the total transportation costs, including inbound shipments (from the plants to the DCs) and outbound shipments (from the DCS to the stores).

 Notations — (Image by Author)